bbrick21/reading-notes/class1reading.md

 ## Lists
 1. By numbering lines, you can create lists of text
 2. This would be helpful for listing steps
- 3. It appears that you can also indent a bullet point by clicking tab in front of it
-3. Did the indent work?
+3. Even if you don't list the numbers in order, they will show up in numberical order.

+ 1. Will this work to indent?
-4. I guess we will see
+ 2. We will see

+4. fdsfad